-The Center for Beast Care offers the lastest in mammogram comfort with SmartCurve.
+The Center for Beast Care offers the latest in mammogram comfort with SmartCurve.
 The SmartCurve system provides a curved compression surface that offers a more comfortable patient experience without compromising image quality, exam time, or dose.

 Digital Mammography with 3D Option

-An annual screening mammogram is recommended for all women age 40 and over.
-Whether you're looking for 3D mammography in Norwalk, Sandusky, Huron, Fremont or nearby, you can find it here.
+An annual screening mammogram is recommended for all women aged 40 and over.
+Whether you're looking for 3D mammography in Norwalk, Sandusky, Huron, Fremont, or nearby, you can find it here.
 The goal of screening this breast exam is to detect cancer when it is still too small to be felt.
 If the patient has a strong family or personal history of breast cancer, or if there are any noticeable changes, a diagnostic mammogram may be performed.
 Learn more about our 3D mammography services here.

 Breast Ultrasound and Ultrasound-Guided Biopsy